-Dr. Kiran Nair practices adult critical care and adult pulmonology in Houston, TX and Katy, TX.
-His clinical interests include lung transplant, lung volume reduction surgery (LVRS), and sleep apnea.
-His hospital/clinic affiliations include Texas Children’s Hospital, Houston Methodist, and Memorial Hermann Katy Hospital.
-Dr. Nair attended the University of North Texas Health Science Center, Texas College of Osteopathic Medicine and then went on to complete his residency at a hospital affiliated with Baylor College of Medicine.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Nair accepts.
-New patients are welcome to contact his office for an appointment.
+Dr. Kiran Nair's specialties are adult critical care and adult pulmonology.
+He practices in Houston, TX and Katy, TX.
+These areas are among his clinical interests: lung transplant, lung volume reduction surgery (LVRS), and sleep apnea.
+Dr. Nair is affiliated with Texas Children’s Hospital, Houston Methodist, and Memorial Hermann Katy Hospital.
+He studied medicine at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+For his residency, Dr. Nair trained at a hospital affiliated with Baylor College of Medicine.
+He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+His practice is open to new patients.

 Relevant Interests: , lung volume reduction surgery (LVRS)